-Ward 14 Candidate CERT Questionnaire Responses and Podcast Forum
+Ward 14 Candidate CERT Questionnaire Responses

 Learn about your candidates for Ward 14 in the City of Calgary

-The Calgary Environmental Roundtable (CERT) has created a candidate questionnaire and podcast series dedicated to climate, the environment, and nature for the 2025 municipal election.
+The Calgary Environmental Roundtable (CERT) created a candidate questionnaire and podcast series dedicated to climate, the environment, and nature for the 2025 municipal election.
 Learn all about it here!

-Your Ward 14 Candidates’ Answers
+Your Ward 14 Candidates’ Survey Answers

 1️⃣Calgary’s Climate Strategy outlines 5-year goals to reduce energy poverty and utility costs, create clean economy jobs, improve public health, and build more equitable, climate-resilient communities.
 If elected, how will you work to achieve these outcomes for Calgarians?